Dallinger/Dallinger/docs/source/aws_etc_keys.rst

     AmazonMechanicalTurkFullAccess
     AmazonSNSFullAccess

-You may want to assign these permissinons by creating a Dallinger Group in the IAM console and assigning users to it.
+You may want to assign these permissions by creating a Dallinger Group in the IAM console and assigning users to it.

 .. figure:: _static/Dallinger\ AWS\ Group.png